LeeEd1/project-mystic/README.md

 ### Browsers & devices tested

-- I have tested the sie on Chrome, FireFox, Edge & safari with no issues.
+- I have tested the site on Chrome, FireFox, Edge & safari with no issues.
 - I tested the site accross multiple device platforms ranging from my Desktop pc to a galaxy fold (Smallest screensize availabe) with no issues or layout errors found.

 ### Responsiveness